A helpful glossary of some fleet terms and jargon that fleet management companies and car dealers may use.

-Auctions are favoured by a percentage of fleet managers and fleet management companies as a means of disposing of fleet vehicles.
+Car auctions are favoured by a percentage of fleet managers and fleet management companies as a means of disposing of fleet vehicles.
 Normally the highest bidder on the day will be the one to purchase your vehicle, that is if the reserve is reached.
 This is by no means guaranteed, so can sometimes be a waste of not only your time, but also your resources.
-Please be aware there is always a cost to using Auctions Rooms.
+Please be aware there is always a cost to using auction rooms.
 They will require a percentage of the money made.
 It is also important to bear in mind that you will need to pay transportation costs to the auction rooms.

 EV is an abbreviation for Electric Vehicles.
 This is a vehicle that runs on nothing but an electric motor.

 RFS Fleet Services are starting to see an increase of electric vehicles been offered to us.

 Disposal of fleet occurs generally when company vehicles become surplus to requirements.
 This may be due to new replacement vehicles being ordered or can be when a fleet is being reduced in size.
 This does not mean your vehicles are ready for the scrap yard.

 This is where RFS Fleet Services comes in, as we will purchase those vehicles that are surplus to requirement.

 Fleet Management may be an outside firm that you hire, or an inhouse department of your organization.
 Their role is to look after your fleet e.g. servicing and repairs of your vehicles.
 It is also their job to purchase any new fleet vehicles and dispose of any surplus to requirements.